ThreeMammals/Ocelot/docs/features/configuration.rst

 SSL Errors
 ^^^^^^^^^^

-If you want to ignore SSL warnings / errors set the following in your ReRoute config.
+If you want to ignore SSL warnings / errors set the following in your Route config.

 .. code-block:: json